For most people in Somerset we will collect your wheeled household waste bin every three weeks. This does not include communal properties.

 Please include a space when entering your postcode.

-Kerbside waste it is all sent to generate electricity at an energy-from-waste plant in Avonmouth.
+Kerbside waste is all sent to generate electricity at an energy-from-waste plant in Avonmouth.
 As well as electricity for the national grid, the energy-from-waste plant powers a plastics reprocessing plant.

 What we collect